Owen Miller Player Props: Brewers vs. Pirates

 Owen Miller At The Plate

-- Miller is batting .301 with 11 doubles, four home runs and eight walks.
+- Miller has 11 doubles, four home runs and nine walks while hitting .296.

+- In 73.1% of his 52 games this season, Miller has picked up at least one hit.
+He's also had 12 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.